isomerpages/pa-kembangancc/Programmes/others/_posts/2022-06-14-post-June Holidays Paper Craft session with Wisma Geylang Serai (18 June 2022).md

 </table>

 Looking for something fun, crafty and environmentally sound to do this weekend with kids?
 Look no further than the Newspaper Coaster Workshop with Wisma Geylang Serai, where little artists will have an awesome time turning old newspapers into coasters!

-Help your child unleash their creative side in these cool crafting workshops and when they are done, come on down to our awesome bouncy castles or even catch a great movie or two!

 **Participants are highly encouraged to bring their own recycled materials - Newspaper, Poster paint, White Glue and Scissors.**